 Food will really grow anywhere as long as there are these three healthy elements: soil, sun, and water.
 So if you have a fire escape, a tiny deck, or even a windowsill, throw as many containers as you can out there and go for it.
 Containers can mean anything from newly purchased terracotta pots to old plastic paint buckets (make sure they are well-cleaned).
 It’s even possible to grow tomatoes straight out of soil bags on a rooftop—just make sure you poke holes in the bottoms of your containers for drainage.
 Indoor hydroponic gardening systems such as Lettuce Grow and AeroGarden have also become increasingly popular over the years and are making home gardening easier than ever.

 2 Get down and earthy

 Stock up on some high-quality vegan organic (“veganic”) soil.
 Since many organic soils contain manure or other animal products, you’ll want to be careful that yours is cruelty-free.
-Dr. Earth’s Vegetarian Potting Soil is made without animal products and can be found at major shopping outlets such as Home Depot and Lowe’s and online via the Dr. Earth website.
-Scope out an area that gets plenty of sunlight during peak hours—between 10am and 2pm—and remember to water your plants once daily (usually in the evening).
+Dr. Earth’s Vegetarian Potting Soil is made without animal products and is readily available online.
+Scope out an area that gets plenty of sunlight during peak hours—between 10 am and 2 pm—and remember to water your plants once daily (usually in the evening).

 3 Plan your plants